bernie-skipole/indi/docs/source/index.rst

 indiredis - an INDI Client
 ==========================

-Status: In development; receiving Blobs done, but sending Blobs still not done.
+Status: In development.
+ReadWrite BLOBS still to do
-All other vectors done.
+RO BLOBS done, WO BLOBS done, all other vectors done

 .. toctree::
    :maxdepth: 2